learn-co-students/first-lab-ruby-learn-cli-osx-intro-to-learn/README.md

 ## Objectives

-1. Open a lab by clicking "Open" on this page on Learn.co.
+1. Open a lab by running `learn open` from Terminal.app
-2. Run the lab's tests with the `learn` CLI command.
+2. Run the lab's tests with the `learn` CLI command
-3. Make a change to your local copy of this lab.
+3. Make a change to your local copy of this lab
-4. Pass the tests using the `learn` CLI command.
+4. Pass the tests using the `learn` CLI command
-5. Submit the passing lab with the `learn submit` CLI command.
+5. Submit the passing lab with the `learn submit` CLI command

 ## Overview